World, Meet the Shark

 Why Sharks Matter

 Yet despite their importance, more than 100 million sharks are killed every year — most before they ever have a chance to reproduce.
 Some are taken for their fins, others caught by accident, and many fall victim to misunderstanding.
-The result is an ocean slowly silencing one of its oldest voices.
+The result is an ocean slowly losing one of its oldest voices.

 To lose sharks is to unbalance the ocean.
 To protect them is to protect ourselves.

-When I photograph a shark, I see more than an image.
-I see the pulse of the planet — a reminder that every heartbeat, above or below the surface, is connected.
+When I photograph a shark, I see more than an image — I see the pulse of the planet, a reminder that every heartbeat, above or below the surface, is connected.
 If we understand their story, we begin to understand our own.
 Curiosity is where awareness begins, and awareness is where change starts.
-To explore the science, challenges, and hope driving global shark conservation, visit Shark Conservation & Science →